iotaledger/hornet/docs/post_installation/post_installation.md

 This behavior can be changed by running Hornet with some altering arguments.

-Please see [config.json](./config.md) and [peering.json](./peering.md) chapters for more information regarding respective configuration files.
+Please see the [config.json](./config.md) and [peering.json](./peering.md) chapters for more information regarding respective configuration files.

 Once Hornet is executed, it outputs all loaded configuration parameters to `stdout` to show what configuration was actually loaded.